ch-stark/blogapplicationsetsglobalnamespace/blog.md

     type: Bound
 ```

+As mentioned all of the above resources are created by default, this already helps for starting quickly and easy when it comes to deploy applications.

 2. What resources still need to be created

 * Gitops-Cluster-Resource
 * Placements

+In the following we are discussing two Configuration Options and explain the differences:

 3. tuning options Gitops-Operator (cluster-scroped namespace versus Managed-by)

+A:  making open-cluster-management-global-set a ClusterScopedNamespace for GitopsOperator

 ```
 apiVersion: operators.coreos.com/v1alpha1